cll011/surface-energy-imbalance-review-code/README.md

 ## Availability and planned DOI release

 If the paper is published, a versioned public release containing the code, environment files, compact source data, file manifest and checksums will be deposited in a DOI-minting repository.
-The resulting DOI will replace the provisional wording in the manuscript Code availability statement.